cloudfoundry/stratos/README.md

 ```

 ## Create and start Docker container with Gulp watch
+This will take a few minutes to provision.
+Any changes to source Javascript, SCSS or HTML files will automatically update the 'dist' folder.
+Be sure to stop the container before switching branches.
 ```
 docker run -d --name stratos-ui -v $(pwd):/usr/src/app -v $(pwd)/../helion-ui-framework:/usr/src/helion-ui-framework -v $(pwd)/../helion-ui-theme:/usr/src/helion-ui-theme stratos-ui

+# Show log and see provisioning status
+docker logs stratos-ui
 ```

 ## Provision container